ma-abdellaoui/commonroad_motionplanner/README.md

 # commonroad_motionplanner
-A Motion Planner to solver driving scenarios for the [Commonroad] framework (https://commonroad.in.tum.de/)
+A Motion Planner to solver driving scenarios for the [Commonroad](https://commonroad.in.tum.de/)  framework

-Main Points:
+Instructions:
 - this code provides a motion planner as in  [commonroad search repository](https://gitlab.lrz.de/tum-cps/commonroad-search/)
-- to duplicate the results of the motion planner locally, pull the [commonroad_search repo](https://gitlab.lrz.de/tum-cps/commonroad-search/-/blob/master/SMP/motion_planner/search_algorithms/) and replace the  following files:
+- to duplicate the results of the motion planner locally, pull the [commonroad_search repo](https://gitlab.lrz.de/tum-cps/commonroad-search/) and replace the  following files:
 SMP/motion_planner/search_algorithms/best_first_search.py
 SMP/motion_planner/search_algorithms/base_class.py
 SMP/motion_planner/search_algorithms/student.py
 /path/to/your/anaconda3/envs/commonroad-py37/lib/python3.7/site-packages/commonroad/planning/goal.py

 Furthermore, the following files needs to be added to the /SMP/motion_planner/search_algorithms/ folder:
 SMP/motion_planner/search_algorithms/DisableObstAvoidance.txt
 SMP/motion_planner/search_algorithms/DisableRefPath.txt
 SMP/motion_planner/search_algorithms/EnableSpeedLimit.txt
-Also follow the instructions of the search repo on how to set up the docker.
+- Also follow the instructions of the search repo on how to set up the docker.

 ## Performance: